joesb/helios360/content/handbook/what/communication-is-key.md

 jumbotron: |
   Clear and coherent communication is a fundamental requirement for a Chief Delivery Officer, an essential skill that should be particularly well developed.

   The CDO is responsible for effective communication between all parties on projects: clear communication is vital to achieve outcomes.
 The CDO determines what and how a business communicates with customers and stakeholders.
-And so the the CDO should show distinctive leadership in this key area.{.smaller}
+And so the CDO should show distinctive leadership in this key area.{.smaller}
 date: 2025-02-21T10:39:00Z
 eleventyNavigation:
   key: Excellent communication